 REDIS_HOST | If you're using Redis, the IP of your Redis. |

-REDIS_PASSWORD | The password to your Redis, if one is set. |
+REDIS_PASSWORD | The password to your Redis, if you set one. |

 REDIS_PORT | If you're using Redis, your Redis port. |